-- 60. The Council's vision, priorities and outcomes are communicated through a variety of media to different audiences to encourage consultation and demonstrate accountability.
-Examples include: - Delivering 'This is Redcar & Cleveland' residents' magazine periodically to all households in the Borough - Publishing key documents and strategies on the website, including the Annual Statement of Accounts and financial and performance out-turns - Undertaking statutory consultations on issues such as the budget - Promoting Council services and activities through social media - Conducting formal periodic residents' surveys. - 61.
+- 63. The Council's vision, priorities and outcomes are communicated directly to residents and through a variety of media to different audiences to encourage consultation and demonstrate accountability.
+Examples include: - Delivering 'This is Redcar & Cleveland' residents' magazine periodically to all households in the Borough. - Publishing key documents and strategies on the website, including the Annual Statement of Accounts and financial and performance out-turns - Undertaking statutory consultations on issues such as the budget - Promoting Council services and activities through social media - Conducting formal periodic residents' surveys. - 64.
 The Council has an agreed communication strategy.
-It continues to develop its online presence and increase its engagement on social media sites.
+It continues to develop its online presence and increase its engagement on social media channels and through video.
 This improves people's ability to interact with the Council online and identify new ways of working with the community through digital communications.
-Printed communications continue to be reviewed to give residents the information they want in the format they prefer. - 62.
-A new corporate website has been implemented which will be easier to use for local people and businesses and enable more services to be delivered on line, at times that are more convenient to residents, although still allowing contact by phone where needed. - 63.
-The Council has focused a great deal on social media to communicate effectively with large numbers of local people during the pandemic.
-This has been particularly useful in helping vulnerable people to know about the risks they face and the support that is available to them (e.g. food deliveries during the first lockdown, access to various support funds).
+Printed communications continue to be reviewed and improved to give residents the information they want in the format they prefer. - 65.
+A new corporate website was implemented during 2021/22 making it easier to use for local people and businesses and enable more services to be delivered online, at times that are more convenient to residents, although still allowing contact by phone where needed. - 66.
+During 2022/23, a new committee management system was implemented which supports improved democracy webpages, making information about Councillors and Committees more accessible and easier to navigate. - 67.
+The Council has focused communications to help residents through the cost-of-living crisis.
+This has been useful in helping people to know what help is available to them